MS Borealis: As Borealis

-In the fall of 2020 the ship sailed to Scotland and was laid up with the rest of Fred Olsen fleet prior to being refitted for service.
+In the fall of 2020, the ship sailed to Scotland and was laid up with the rest of Fred.
+Olsen fleet prior to being refitted for service.
 The name Borealis refers to a ship of the same name that was part of the Fred.
 Olsen line in 1948, before it became a cruise line.
 The transformation of Rotterdam to Borealis started in August 2020 at Damen Shipyards in Schiedam, near Rotterdam with completion in July 2021.
 Shortly after making its maiden trip, Borealis suffered a technical issue that caused the cancellation of a cruise as the ship remained in Portsmouth.

+Borealis appeared in the June 2025 episode of Channel 4's behind-the-scene documentary Dover 24/7: Britain’s Busiest Port, which followed the crew as it prepared the ship for the embarkation of new guests, and departing from the port.

+In October 2025, Borealis underwent both interior and exterior upgrades during a two-week drydocking at Damen Shiprepair Rotterdam.
+Fred.
+Olsen Cruise Lines announced that Borealis would become an adult-only cruise ship as of 2026.